A Private SUSY 4HDM with FCNC in the Up-sector: Acknowledgments

 \section{Acknowledgments}

 We would like to acknowledge the support of CONACYT and SNI.
-Bryan Larios and M. A. P\'erez de Le\'on are supported by a CONACYT graduate student fellowship.
-CIFFU is supported by VIEP-BUAP as an special project.
+M. A. P\'erez de Le\'on is supported by a CONACYT graduate student fellowship.
+CIFFU is supported by VIEP-BUAP as a special project.
+B.L. thanks the support of UNAH.